 In the following summer of 2013 we launched another crowdfunding campaign on Indiegogo for what are now the Sunski Headlands.
 Those shades were based off the same Originals silhouette except with matte grey frames.
 Shortly thereafter in the Spring of 2014, we launched the Sunski Madronas which once again relied on the same Originals silhouette…except with tortoise frames.
 Maybe you’re starting to see the pattern.

 What could be more wise and efficient than learning about an entire new product category, supply chain process, and customer market?
 The results were what one might expect when two accidental sunglasses designers undertake to design a wristwatch for no apparent reason.
 The Kickstarter campaign that we launched did a full-on faceplant in the first two days and we pulled the plug.

 The very pair of shades that Gabby had that day is now safely stored in the Sunski time capsule vault, memorialized forever as the shades that sparked a wave of new designs that we’re still riding to this day.
-That pair became the inspiration for Sunski’s all-time best-selling silhouette, the Dipsea, which was also the first ever completely original sunglasses design that we developed in house.
+That pair became the inspiration for Sunski’s all-time best-selling round polarized sunglasses silhouette, the Dipsea.

 In the months that followed, the newfound fervor for sunglasses design led Michael and me to Sindre, a wonderful Bay Area designer who moonlighted with us to bring the Dipsea concept to life after he finished work at his full time job.
 Three years on, Sindre is now Head of Design and Sunski and Dipsea remains our flagship design.